-Degree requirements may vary.
-Students should consult an advisor for guidance and course selection.
+\ Degree requirements vary at the various senior universities.
+Students should consult their advisor for course selection.
+To be selected from ENGL 2332, 2333.

-ENGLISH
+ENGLISH\

 The transfer curriculum listed below is designed for students who plan to pursue a degree in English at a senior college or university after completing their studies at Clarendon College.
 Upon successful completion of the prescribed courses, the student will be eligible to graduate from Clarendon College with an Associate in Arts Degree.